xiaojielei/tp/docs/DeveloperGuide.md

 * A polling approach where alerts check the summary periodically, but this would be less efficient and responsive.
 * Not showing an initial notification, but this would reduce user awareness of the feature.

+## Product Scope

+### Target user profile:
+* First year university undergraduates living in on-campus accommodations
+* has a need to manage finances confidently
+* can type fast
+* prefers typing to mouse interactions

 ## User Stories